maplibre/maplibre-style-spec/docs/types.md

-output at zoom 10: ["vertical-perspective", "vertical-perspective", 1] output at zoom 11: ["vertical-perspective", "mercator", 0.5] output at zoom 12: ["mercator", "mercator", 1]
+output at zoom 10: ["vertical-perspective", "vertical-perspective", 1] output at zoom 11: ["vertical-perspective", "mercator", 0.5] output at zoom 12: "mercator"
 ```